TaygaHoshi/tt-project/Lists/List of Two Handed Weapons.md

 	+ Range: 15 meters.
 	+ Ignores weapon precision against targets within 5 meters.
 	+ This attack's precision roll is made against Constitution.
 	+ Deals 12 damage.
+Potency bonus to damage is doubled for this attack.
 	+ Slows the target for (1 + POW/4) rounds.
 + (Prepared) (Projectile) Crossbow Bash
-	+ Range: 15 meters.
+	+ Range: 2 meters.
-	+ Deals 12 damage.
+	+ Deals 5 damage.
 	+ Next time an adjacent foe attempts to attack or cast a spell, it is interrupted and their action fails.

 ## Shortbow